Testicles and sperm

 How do anabolic steroids harm fertility?

 Anabolic steroids used for body building switch off the brain’s ability to make LH and FSH.
 This means that sperm production and natural testosterone production (needed for good sperm production) are blocked.
-Read more about it here.
+Read more about it the production of sperm and the testes here.

 How does the body make sperm?